 Chris has a wealth of experience in High Court practice and procedure from his commercial practice, and has first-hand knowledge of managing group litigation and data protection claims.
 During 2015 and 2016, he was instructed in the Construction Industry Vetting Group Information litigation – one of The Lawyer’s Top 20 Case of 2016.
 In that case, he was the lead junior in multi-day hearings on Cost Budgeting and Expert evidence.

-Chris contributes to Bloomsbury Professional's Discrimination Law; writes for the ELA Briefing as well as the PLC Employment Blog and offers seminars to solicitors.
-Recent topics include: employment status, taxation of termination, data protection claims in the employment context
+Chris contributes to Bloomsbury Professional's Discrimination Law; and writes regularly for the ELA Briefing and the PLC Employment Blog.
+He offers seminars to solicitors; recent topics include: employment status, taxation of termination payments, the practical aspects of disability discrimination claims, and data protection claims in the employment context.

 Chris is recognised as a leading junior in Tax Law by Chambers UK 2016 and in corporate tax and private client by Legal 500.

 He has substantial tax litigation experience in the First-tier Tribunal and appellate tribunals, often handling complex and high value appeals without a leader.
-His advisory practice is focused upon issues of residence and domicile (in which he has an extensive litigation background) and matters that cross over with his employment practice, notably employment status (including intermediaries and the application of IR35) and taxation of employment income.
+His advisory practice is focused upon issues of residence and domicile (in which he has an extensive litigation background) and matters that cross over with his employment practice, notably employment status (including IR35 and the agencies legislation) and taxation of employment income.
 Chris also has extensive experience of judicial review claims in the tax context.

 Significant cases includes: